-F1, MCR, SAL and DF are as defined in clause A1.4.

-AOTE is the annual rate of OTE or average OTE (as applicable), determined on a basis consistent with F2.

-F2 is:

-- (i) 0.0833 where AOTE is the annual rate of OTE at date of exit; - (ii) 0.09 where AOTE is average OTE over three years prior to exit; or - (iii) generally (0.0833 + 0.0022 x N) where AOTE is average OTE over the N years prior to exit.
-If AOTE is average OTE over a period to the review date (or birthday, for example) prior to the date of exit, F2 is (0.0856 + .0023 x N) where AOTE is average OTE over the N years to the review date (or birthday, for example) prior to the date of exit. - AOTE must not be defined as the annual rate of OTE at the date of exit unless OTE does not include variable or irregular items such as shift loadings or bonuses

-NECR is the NECR from 1 July 2008 as a percentage of OTE.

-NM2 is the number of complete months and fractions of a month of relevant Fund membership from 1 July 2008 to the date of calculation.
+- F1, MCR, SAL and DF are as defined in clause A1.4. - AOTEM is the annual rate of OTEM or average OTEM (as applicable), determined on a basis consistent with F2. - F2 is: - (i) 0.0833 where AOTEM is the annual rate of OTEM at date of exit; - (ii) 0.09 where AOTEM is average OTEM over three years prior to exit; or - (iii) generally (0.0833 + 0.0022 x N) where AOTEM is average OTEM over the N years prior to exit.
+If AOTEM is average OTEM over a period to the review date (or birthday, for example) prior to the date of exit, F2 is (0.0856 + .0023 x N) where AOTEM is average OTEM over the N years to the review date (or birthday, for example) prior to the date of exit. - AOTEM must not be defined as the annual rate of OTEM at the date of exit unless OTEM does not include variable or irregular items such as shift loadings or bonuses - NECR is the NECR from 1 July 2008 as a percentage of OTEM. - NM2 is the number of complete months and fractions of a month of relevant Fund membership from 1 July 2008 to the date of calculation.

-Post - 30 June 2008 employer-financed component - Use of average OTE
+Post - 30 June 2008 employer-financed component - Use of average OTEM

-A1.7 Where OTE includes irregular items (such as bonuses, commissions, shift loadings or other irregular allowances) and a defined benefit-style MRB based on OTE (such as set out in clauses A1.6(a) or (c)) is to be used, it must be based on average OTE.
-Issues which must be considered in determining a suitable averaging period include the frequency of payment and degree of fluctuation in variable OTE items, as well as any administrative constraints (such as the ability of the employer to provide the necessary information).
+- A1.7 Where OTEM includes irregular items (such as bonuses, commissions, shift loadings or other irregular allowances) and a defined benefit-style MRB based on OTEM (such as set out in clauses A1.6(a) or (c)) is to be used, it must be based on average OTEM.
+Issues which must be considered in determining a suitable averaging period include the frequency of payment and degree of fluctuation in variable OTEM items, as well as any administrative constraints (such as the ability of the employer to provide the necessary information). - A1.8 Where a defined benefit-style MRB based on OTEM (such as set out in clause A1.6 (a) or (c)) is used, there is an argument that in order to avoid a possible retrospective increase in the MRB, the Preferred Approach should permit OTEM to be calculated based on: - (a) OTE for this component of the MRB accrued for the period 1 July 2008 up to the Preferred Approach Start Date; and

-A1.8 Where a defined benefit-style MRB based on average OTE (such as set out in clause A1.6 (a) or (c)) is used, consideration must also be given to the determination of average OTE where the Fund Member has periods of part-time employment and/or where there are service gaps in the averaging period (for example, due to leave without pay or commencement of relevant membership in the averaging period).
+- (b) OTEM for this component of the MRB accrued from the Preferred Approach Start Date. - A1.9 However the approach in clause A1.8 could mean that Sacrificed Contributions made after the Preferred Approach Start Date would continue to reduce the MRB after that date - specifically the component of the MRB in respect of the period from 1 July 2008 up to the Preferred Approach Start Date would be reduced.
+Hence the approach in clause A1.8 does not meet the Preferred Approach requirement that Sacrificed Contributions made after the Preferred Approach Start Date must not reduce the employer's SG obligation. - A1.10 Accordingly the approach in clause A1.8 is not permitted under the Preferred Approach. - A1.11 Where a defined benefit-style MRB based on average OTEM (such as set out in clause A1.6 (a) or (c)) is used, consideration must also be given to the determination of average OTEM where the Fund Member has periods of part-time employment and/or where there are service gaps in the averaging period (for example, due to leave without pay or commencement of relevant membership in the averaging period).